Cranooooooo/ADS-Demo/README.md

-# Evolve Path Tracer: Early Detection of Malicious Addresses in Bitcoin
+# Evolve Path Tracer: Early Detection of Malicious Addresses in Cryptocurrency
 The demo codes for:
 + D1: Result Reproduce on Three Datasets
 + D2: Data Preparation for User Specified Address